How to Crochet a Hat for Beginners

 Gauge, or tension as it is sometimes called in European instructions, means the number of stitches of a particular kind that you get with a particular thread or yarn at a particular time in your life with a certain hook in a certain width and length (p.22).— Maggie Righetti - Crocheting in Plain English

 Did your eyes glaze over?
 Mine too.
 Essentially, gauge will determine the size of your finished project.
 It is a certain number of stitches in a particular section of cloth.

 For example, 5 single crochet stitches may equal 2 inches in a hat pattern that uses worsted weight yarn and a G hook.
 However, you may not get the same gauge using the same supplies.

 Everyone crochets differently, some people make their crochet stitches very tight, others make loose stitches.
 This is why it is recommended to make a gauge swatch, or a sample swatch of the pattern to see what your gauge actually is.

 For this simple hat pattern, gauge is not important.
-However, for more advanced patterns, like gloves, you will most definitely want to crochet a sample swatch prior to starting the actual project.
+However, for more advanced patterns, like gloves or sweaters, you will most definitely want to crochet a sample swatch prior to starting the actual project.

 Starting the Hat

 Hats are crocheted “in the round.”
 This means the foundation chain created is joined to form a circle.

 The next few rows build the crown of the hat.
 Usually, the amount of stitches in each row doubles with each successive row.
 This is why it is best to chain an even number of stitches as the foundation row because it makes doubling much simpler.